streamanalyze/streamanalyze.github.io/docs/md/servers/README.md

 ```LIVE {"vis":"showMarkdown"}
 mddoc(functionnamed("server"))
 ```
 Once you've called `server` you can start it by calling `listen`.
-The sorthand command line argument for this is `-s descr` however, when starting from the command line you cannot set the desired port explicitly.
+The shorthand command line argument for this is `-s descr` however, when starting from the command line you cannot set the desired port explicitly.